 Get ready to celebrate 90 years of NBC with The Paley Center Salutes NBC's 90th Anniversary Sunday at 8/7c on NBC! #NBC90

 The casting of the musical, Mean Girls, has been announced!
 Variety.com reports that Erika Henningsen will star as Cady Heron.
 The Plastics will be played by Taylor Louderman as Regina George, Ashley Park as Gretchen Wieners, and Kate Rockwell as Karen Smith.
 As Cady’s friends are Barret Wilbert Weed and Grey Henson as Janis and Damian, respectively.

 According to Entertainment Weekly, the actresses for Cady and The Plastics are all veterans in musical theater ─ coming from other big productions like Les Miserables, Kinky Boots, Peter Pan Live!, The King and I, and Legally Blonde.

-Mean Girls will be directed and choreographed by Casey Nicholaw, and is now aiming for Broadway after its run at the National Theatre in Washington, D.C. last October 31 to December 3.
+Mean Girls will be directed and choreographed by Casey Nicholaw, and is now aiming for Broadway after its run at the National Theatre in Washington, D.C. this October 31 to December 3.